benmcrae/iwc-infrastructure-test/README.md

 * The server has been setup to use the 'prefork' MPM (incurs threading to be turned off).
 Since the website is served through the proxy module, we could use either the 'worker' or 'event' (apache 2.4+) MPM which gives better concurrency via child processes and threading.

+* Permissions on the `/opt/apache` directory should be restricted from RWX for 'everyone' to a minimum `755`.

+* Apache logs exist in `/opt/apache/logs` - the correct standard would be in `/var/log`.
+No log rotation for `access.log` or `error.log`.
+The PID file was also in the same directory - this should be in `/var/run`.

 ##2.
 Implementation strategies

 I have identified 2 potential implementations for managing Apache.
 I will discuss the pros and cons for each approach.